Ellis Carr speaks with Senator Mark Warner and Deputy Treasury Secretary Adeyemo about CDFIs.

 Secondarily, we’ve created, because we recognize that debt is not always the answer, we created an impact investing group in 2022.
 Through that business line, we provided a blended capital stack to two veterans who have corporate experience, to acquire a government contracting business that’s currently operating, that they want to take to the next level.

 We provided $16 million in debt financing and $5 million of preferred equity, which actually self-liquidates, to give them the capital they need to grow and expand.
-So as we’re talking about the work in the Economic Opportunity Coalition, and around getting to supplier diversity and giving the businesses the fuel, the literal fuel they need to succeed, we’re trying to provide a range of tools to be successful in that pursuit.
+We’re trying to provide a range of tools to be successful in that pursuit.

 I’ll just end by saying again, thank you all for the work that you’re doing, because without the work from you, Senator Warner, and from the CDFI Fund and Treasury, we wouldn’t have that continual capital to continue to evolve our product suite to really meet the need of the market.
 And we’re trying to go in long to really take advantage of the growing opportunity for small businesses in this country.